AlessandroGnutti/Symmetry-Detection-in-images/README.md

 # Combining Appearance and Gradient Information for Image Symmetry Detection

-Under construction

-For information send an email to alessandro.gnutti@unibs.it
+If you are interested in the code, please send an email to alessandro.gnutti@unibs.it